CylonicRaider/bellbot/README.md

 # bellbot

-A Euphoria bot that watches for the disappearance of a user
+A [Euphoria](https://euphoria.io) bot that watches for the disappearance of a user.